 - Regulatory submissions; example: papers on use of thrombolysis in patients with existing cautions and contraindications for intravenous alteplase in acute stroke

-VICCTA may have significant contributions to the fields in which it extends into.
+VICCTA may have significant contributions to the fields into which it extends.

 How is it funded?